Mat8071/Gnosia-AP-Client/README.md

 - Surviving the loop where your role is secretly set to Bug (this does not require having the Bug Role)
 ## Other Features
 - DeathLink

-- (More will be added in future versions)
+(More features may be added in the future)
 ## Changes From Base Game
 On top of the obvious randomizer changes, there are a couple of additional modifications that were made to make the mod more enjoyable to play:
 - Reaching the Normal Ending now requires only a percentage of the total notes, defined in the yaml settings for your slot (You can still set it to 100% if you want)

-- More QOL changes will be added in later versions (Making events more common is one of the planned changes)
+More QOL changes will be added in later versions (Making events more common is one of the planned changes)
 ## Future Plans
 - Less wait between events (at least as an option) & Better Event Search
 - Character Stats & Personality randomizer
 - (Maybe) Character skills and skill requirements randomizer
 - More items and locations
+- More Goals
 - Traps!
 (Give me suggestions for interesting traps)
 - Better UI / tracker (???
 Very far future)
 ## How to install